larshp/two-alv-reports/README.md

 Add commits to rollback CHG2?
 Possible, but not feasible, think of a system with 10 developers and 100 changes in flight.

+Test every change in isolation on separate systems => every change needs a full SAP system running, not feasible due to cost, not feasible as QAS systems are typically connected to landscape.

+Tet one change at a time on QAS system, not feasible, continuous waiting and coordination.

 With classic CTS the blue and red changes are not intertwined, but must be manually kept track of(tooling does exist, and solutions are known to not get into this kind of trouble).

 Use git for development, not deployment.
 SAP offers great tooling like CTS to deploy to complex landscapes with massive amounts of code.